Chance Constrained Economic Dispatch Considering the Capability of Network Flexibility Against Renewable Uncertainties: Case study

 We first check the iteration process of finding S1.
 Fig. \ref{figflow-case118} shows the trajectories of dual variables of the binding flow constraints with respect to some lines.
 Note that there are quite a few congested lines during the iteration.
-For simplicity, here we just plot those lines with rather severe congestion, i.e., the values of dual variables have ever been greater than 20 during the iteration.
-We observe that some dual variables have oscillation and some dual variables are even increasing during the iteration.
-However, the generation cost monotonically decreases (see the black curve in Fig. \ref{figflow-case118}), which implies that the overall congestion is mitigated after each iteration.
+For simplicity, here we just plot those lines with rather severe congestion, i.e., the dual variables of which have ever been greater than 20 during the iteration.
+Some dual variables have oscillations and some dual variables are even increasing during the iteration, however, the generation cost monotonically decreases (see the black curve in Fig. \ref{figflow-case118}).
+It implies that the system benefits from these increasing dual variables as they leave more space for mitigating the most severely congested line, say line (60,61), see the purple curve in Fig. \ref{figflow-case118}.
+Consequently, the overall congestion is reduced after each iteration.
 After ten iterations, the adjustment of line susceptances becomes sufficiently small and the algorithm stops.
-The generation cost finally decreases from 321570.9\$/h to 310209.8\$/h, i.e., 3.5\% cost reduction.
+The total computation time is 38.3s, which means the computation time per iteration is about 3.8s.
+The generation cost finally decreases from 321571.7\$/h to 310210.0\$/h, i.e., 3.5\% cost reduction.
 Although the congestion is not fully eliminated, the cost reduction is significant and hence S1 is satisfactory.
-Also note that the system has totally 186 lines and the reduction is achieved by assuming only nine lines to have flexible susceptances (less than 5\% of lines).
+Also note that the system has totally 186 lines and the reduction is achieved by assuming flexible susceptances at only nine lines (less than 5\% of lines).

-We then compare the performances of the four solutions in Table \ref{tabcost-case118}.
-We have a similar observation to the test on the IEEE 14-bus system, i.e., the presence of network flexibility makes a great contribution to cost reduction especially when the system has high penetration of uncertain renewables.
+We then compare the performances of these five solutions in Table \ref{tabcost-case118}.
+We have a similar observation to the test on the IEEE 14-bus system, i.e., the presence of network flexibility makes a great contribution to cost reduction especially when the system has a high penetration of uncertain renewables.
 This again highlights the capability of network flexibility against the impact of renewable uncertainties on operational economy.